zabeda/Piranha/README.markdown

 ﻿Welcome to Piranha
 ==================
-Piranha is the fun, fast and lightweight framework for developing cms-based web applications with an extra bite.
-For more information and documentation on the project, please visit our main site:
+This is the core library for the Piranha CMS framework.
+If your primary interest is developing end-user applications and not poking around in the core classes, consider forking or downoading one of the template repositories instead.

+Documentation and information about the project can be found on our main site:

 <a href="http://www.piranhacms.org">piranhacms.org</a>